Invertible Manifold Learning for Dimension Reduction: Conclusion

 \section{Conclusion}

-A novel invertible DR process \textit{inv-ML} and a neural network implementation \textit{inv-ML-Enc} are proposed to tackle two problems of manifold-based DR in practical scenarios, i.e., the condition for information-lossless NLDR and the key issue of manifold learning.
+To fill the gap between theoretical and real-world applications of manifold-based DR, we introduce a novel invertible NLDR process \textit{inv-ML} and a neural network implementation \textit{inv-ML-Enc} to verify the proposed process.
 Firstly, the \textit{sparse coordinate transformation} is learned to find a flatter and denser low-dimensional representation with preservation of geometry and topology of data manifolds.
-Secondly, we discuss the information loss with different target dimensions in \textit{linear compression}.
-Experiment results of \textit{i-ML-Enc} on seven datasets validate its invertibility.
-Further, the interpolation experiments reveal that finding a reliable tangent space by the local neighborhood on real-world datasets is the inherent defect of manifold based DR methods.
+Secondly, we discuss the condition of NLDR and information loss with different target dimensions in \textit{linear compression}.
+Experiment results of \textit{i-ML-Enc} on seven datasets validate the proposed invertible NLDR process and the sparsity of learned low-dimensional representations.
+Further, the interpolation experiments reveal that finding a reliable tangent space by the local neighborhood on real-world datasets is the inherent defect of manifold-based DR methods.